harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for Support Inbox Copilot.
 I was still piecing things together, so I focused on trying to collect examples, competitor references, and raw notes before choosing features and wrote down the stuff that looked important.
 This was still the messy setup part where I was opening files, checking examples, and trying not to overthink it too early.
 This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
 - Deliverable: I wrapped up the day with research notes mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2023-07-13 - Day 3: Scope pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: I wrapped up the day with feature scope mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.